 Take your idea, and write for fifteen minutes.
 Happy writing!

 To become a better writer, you need feedback.
 Don’t hide your practice away.
 Share it, get feedback from other encouraging writers, and start to grow.

-In the comments section below, post your writing practice as a comment.
+In the writing box below, post your writing practice.